About Visions to Action

 The Sustainability Commission operates in a transparent manner and tracks its activities through meeting minutes, newsletters and annual reports.

 Since 2009, the Sustainability Commission, Task Forces and City have been hard at work on a number of sustainability initiatives.
 See the Sustainability Commission's Annual Reports for a good summary of accomplishments.
 See the homepages of each of the Task Forces for a review of their accomplishments to date.
-Our plans for 2012/13 will be posted soon.

 Join us on Rossland's Path to Sustainability!